serbrech/blog/_posts/2017-06-16-Deploying-your-own-gateway-in-Service-Fabric.md

 # Our sample project

+You can grab the exact solution and code I used for this blog post in this gihub repo : [https://github.com/serbrech/deploy-own-gateway-SF](https://github.com/serbrech/deploy-own-gateway-SF)
-My sample project just contains the default asp.net service.
-This will represent the service you want to expose. not our gateway.
+My sample project just contains a default asp.net service.
+This will represent the service you want to expose.

 ![default asp.net core stateless service]({{ site.baseurl }}/assets/article_images/2017-06-15-Deploying-gateway/default-aspnet-service.PNG)